 2-19-1849 Granvin, NOR - 7-27-1937 Balestrand, NORBack to Artist IndexView Artists Paintings

-Hans Dahl talent was already evident when he was 16 years old.
-However, it was only after service in the army that Dahl received artistic education.
-Hans Dahl was educated first to become an officer and became a lieutenant in 1871.
-After leaving the army, he apprenticed with Johan Fredrik Eckersberg and Knud Bergslien.
-He went to Karlsruhe, where he studied under Hans Fredrik Gude and Wilhelm Riefstahl and then to Düsseldorf, where his teachers included Eduard von Gebhardt and Wilhelm Sohn.
-His art became associated with the Düsseldorf school of painting, which was characterized by finely detailed yet still fanciful landscapes.
+Hans Dahl talent artistic ability was clear when he was 16 years old.
+But, he could not get any artistic training until after his service in the army.
+Hans Dahl was educated as an officer and became a lieutenant in 1871.
+After his discharge from the army, he apprenticed with Johan Fredrik Eckersberg and Knud Bergslien.
+He went to Karlsruhe, where he studied under Hans Fredrik Gude and Wilhelm Riefstahl and after that to Düsseldorf, where his instructors included Eduard von Gebhardt and Wilhelm Sohn.
+His art became associated with the Düsseldorf School of Painting, which was characterized by detailed yet still whimsical landscapes.

-Dahl had his first exhibition in Düsseldorf in 1876.
-Dahl lived in Düsseldorf until 1888, when he moved to Berlin.
-Almost every summer, he was back to Norway.
+Dahl had his first show in Düsseldorf in 1876 and lived in Düsseldorf until 1888, after which he moved to Berlin.
+Almost every summer, he returned to Norway.

-Between 1888 and 1919, Hans Dahl lived mostly in Berlin-Wilmersdorf, and spent only the summer in Balestrand.
-After 1919, Dahl no longer traveled to Berlin.
-Balestrand became a much visited tourist destination in western Norway.
+Between 1888 and 1919, Hans Dahl lived in Berlin-Wilmersdorf and spent only the summer in Balestrand.
+After 1919, left Berlin and lived in Balestrand, which was a much-visited tourist destination in western Norway.
 German emperor, Kaiser Wilhelm II, became one of Dahl's patrons, conferring a professorship upon him in 1910, and visiting Dahl in Balestrand several summers in a row.

-Hans Dahl resisted the transition in art from Romanticism to Modernism.
-In the 1890s a new school of art arose, and artists like Dahl were not very popular in the leading circles in the capital.
-He was particularly criticised by the art historian Jens Thiis.
-He was severely criticized by fellow artists especially by Christian Krohg, who was one of the leading figures in the transition from romanticism to naturalism which characterized Norwegian art in this period.
-Throughout his life, he increasingly narrowed his range of topics.
-His vibrant colors and charming portrayals of young Norwegian girls in their national costume have always been very popular.
+Hans Dahl resisted the transition in the art from Romanticism to Modernism.
+In the 1890s a new school of art emerged, and artists like Dahl were not very popular in the leading circles in the capital.
+He was criticized by the art historian Jens Thiis and by fellow artists especially by Christian Krohg, who was one of the leading figures in the move from Romanticism to Naturalism which characteristic of Norwegian art in this period.
+Throughout his life, he increased his range of themes and his vibrant colors and charming portrayals of young Norwegian girls in their native costumes on the hills overlooking the fjords have always been popular.

 Art Movement: Romanticism